rafoli/liferay-sample-workspace/README.md

 4. Write the template logic (everything encapsulated by the `{template .content}...{/template}` block.

 ## Front End 2E2 Tests
-* To perform the cypress tests, you will need to import the React portlet with data served by Mockoon.
+* To perform the cypress tests, you will need to import the React portlet with data served by mock-server.
+* You should create a .env file with your USER and PASSWORD to login in DXP.
 * Once that's done, you just join in react app module path and run: `npm cypress:open` or `yarn cypress:open`.
 ## Naming Pattern